-Dedicated Boot processor is dedicated to NetWare.
-NetWare request from SMP aware applications are queued with requests from standard NetWare NLMs.
+Dedicated ted Boot processor is dedicated to NetWare.
+NetWare request from SMP aware application are queued with requests from standard NetWare NLMs.
 Shared NetWare and SMP aware applications share the boot processor.
 (The default mode.)
 Priority Boot processor is dedicated to NetWare, but NetWare requests from SMP aware applications have priority on the boot processor over requests from standard NetWare NLMs.
-To change the SMP mode, use one of the set parameters described below.
-(Note: When the